mapo-89/avatar-vault/README.md

 - Login via the link `/auth/authentik`
 - After successful login, the OIDC data is stored in the user model (`oidc_sub`, `oidc_provider`, `oidc_groups`)
 - The groups can be used for **gates / policies**
+- New providers can be easily activated by adding them to `config/services.php` and `.env`.

 ## 🧰 Tech Stack